8ctopus/apix-log/README.md

 ## Advanced usage ~ *multi-logs dispatcher*

 Let's create an additional logger with purpose of catching log entries that have a severity level of `warning` or more.
+See the [log levels](#log-levels) for the order.

 ```php
 $file = (new Apix\Log\Logger\File(__DIR__ . '/app.log'))